 If you’re looking for higher achievement or competition, you can alter the routine above with the additional winter resistance and endurance training below:

-Winter Resistance Training
+Winter/Spring Resistance Training

 Resistance training in the winter can include the gym once or twice a week with high reps (20-30 to failure), focusing on exercises to help with using poles and running.
 Twice a week is ideal for the highly conditioned individual, and once weekly if still building your fitness levels.

-Winter Endurance Training
+Winter/Spring Endurance Training

 Winter training helps maintain your strength and endurance.
 Since winter is high season, don’t overdo your activities off-trail.
 Gaskill suggests 1-2 slow long-distance workouts each week, which can be on your snowshoes, and 1-2 speed training intervals as needed.
 If you are competing, be sure to get adequate rest and nutrition.
 Again, once a week for any of the above activities is okay, twice is for the highly conditioned individual.